This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Next, add an additional 2 cups of powdered sugar and beat on low speed until sugar is incorporated.
 Increase speed to medium-high and beat for 3 minutes.

-- It can be made ahead of time and kept refrigerated for 7 days, store in an airtight container.
-Frosting must come back to room temperature before piping, and suggest to rewhip.
+- This frosting can be made ahead of time and kept refrigerated for 7 days.
+Store it in an airtight container.
+Bring the frosting back to room temperature and re-whip the frosting before use.

-- Flavor with different extract or zest of lemon, orange or lime
+- Flavor with different extracts or zest of lemon, orange, or lime.

 - Category: Frosting